thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_24.md

 ### 9. KEY QUOTES

 * **"The Federal Reserve has failed to deliver on its promises of price stability and economic growth.
-It is time for a fundamental reform of our monetary system." (p.
-764)**  This quote reflects Winfree's deep distrust of the Fed and his belief that it has failed.
+It is time for a fundamental reform of our monetary system." <sup>(764)</sup>**  This quote reflects Winfree's deep distrust of the Fed and his belief that it has failed.
-* **"The dual mandate is a recipe for inflation." (p.
-766)**  This quote highlights Winfree's opposition to the Fed's dual mandate and his prioritization of price stability.
+* **"The dual mandate is a recipe for inflation." <sup>(766)</sup>**  This quote highlights Winfree's opposition to the Fed's dual mandate and his prioritization of price stability.
-* **"A rules-based monetary policy would take the politics out of monetary policy and would ensure that the Fed is focused on its primary mission of maintaining price stability." (p.
-767)**  This quote reflects Winfree's preference for a more predictable and less discretionary approach to monetary policy.
+* **"A rules-based monetary policy would take the politics out of monetary policy and would ensure that the Fed is focused on its primary mission of maintaining price stability." <sup>(767)</sup>**  This quote reflects Winfree's preference for a more predictable and less discretionary approach to monetary policy.
-* **"The next Administration should consider abolishing the Fed altogether and replacing it with a system of 'free banking' or a return to the gold standard." (p.
-769)**  This quote reveals the radical nature of Winfree's proposals for monetary reform.
+* **"The next Administration should consider abolishing the Fed altogether and replacing it with a system of 'free banking' or a return to the gold standard." <sup>(769)</sup>**  This quote reveals the radical nature of Winfree's proposals for monetary reform.
-* **"We must return to sound money policies if we want to restore economic stability and prosperity." (p.
-770)**  This quote emphasizes the chapter's focus on "sound money" and its skepticism towards the Fed's current policies.
+* **"We must return to sound money policies if we want to restore economic stability and prosperity." <sup>(770)</sup>**  This quote emphasizes the chapter's focus on "sound money" and its skepticism towards the Fed's current policies.

 ### 10. SUMMARY & SIGNIFICANCE